1253 Copenhagen K (Hovedstaden)

 - Withdraw consent previously given to data processing

 - Lodge a complaint with your local or danish data protection authority if you feel that your above listed rights are violated.

-Contact us at email@example.com if you have any question or doubt regarding the processing of your personal data or if you wish to exercise your rights listed above.
+Contact us at [email protected] if you have any question or doubt regarding the processing of your personal data or if you wish to exercise your rights listed above.